mopmanifesto/mopmanifesto.github.io/README.md

 We follow these principles:

-It is forbidden to code during meetings because it is magically written by some misterious being.
+0 - It is forbidden to code during meetings because it is magically written by some mysterious being.

-Argue about the same thing over and over again in many different meetings and never actually solve the problem.
+1 - Argue about the same thing over and over again in many different meetings and never actually solve the problem.

-Everything is urgent, lets schedule an urgent meeting to solve it.
+2 - Everything is urgent, lets schedule an urgent meeting to handle it.

-Schedule 8h day meeting to laugh, tell jokes and say how big and innovative the system will be (this is the most efficient step).
+3 - Schedule 8h day meeting to laugh, tell jokes and say how big and innovative the system will be (this is the most efficient step).

-If you have a question over a matter, schedule an urgent meeting (do not use email messages ever!).
+4 - If you have a question over a matter, schedule an urgent meeting (use email messages like... never).

-Hire as many developers as you can so you can take pictures of meetings to post on Linkedin.
+5 - Hire as many developers as you can so you can take pictures of meetings to post on Linkedin.

-Use as many computational complex and cool words so no one can understand you.
+6 - Use as many computational complex and cool words so no one can understand you.

-Never ever allow your software architect alone and silent concentrating to design a new system
+7 - Never ever allow your software architect alone and silent concentrating to design a new system.

+8 - Use as many agile methodologies your tech guru has demanded you to.

 ## Contributing

 Open a pull request and the authors will review it.
-Please be sure you understand every principle before submitting any suggestion.
+Please be sure you understand every principle before submitting any suggestions.

-## Consulting

 ## Authors